-The Wolper Law Firm is currently investigating claims against Kyle Harrington, a former Financial Adviser at National Securities Corp. and Aurora Capital in San Diego, CA and Bridgehampton, NY, respectively.
+The Wolper Law Firm, P.A. is currently investigating claims against Kyle Harrington, a former Financial Adviser at National Securities Corp. and Aurora Capital in San Diego, CA and Bridgehampton, NY, respectively.
 Kyle Harringon has been in the securities industry since the 1990s and has worked for myriad brokerage firms in NY and CA.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on November 12, 2018, FINRA barred Kyle Harrington from associating with any brokerage firm after it was alleged that he converted client assets.
 Specifically, the FINRA order states:

 “Respondent Kyle P. Harrington is (1) barred from associating with any FINRA member firm for converting customer funds; (2) barred from associating with any FINRA member firm for failing to disclose private securities transactions and for making false statements and providing false documents to his firm employer; and (3) barred from associating with any FINRA member firm for providing false documents and information to FINRA and for trying to obstruct FINRA’s investigation into his conversion.
 Harrington is also ordered to pay disgorgement, restitution, and costs.”

 For a full copy of the FINRA Order, click http://www.finra.org/sites/default/files/fda_documents/2015047303901%20Kyle%20P.%20Harrington%20CRD%202282328%20and%20Linda%20C.%20Milberger%20CRD%204939206%20Notice%20of%20Extended%20Panel%20Decision%20va%20.pdf

 Kyle Harrington has a long history of customer complaints and employment events.
 Prior to being barred, Kyle Harrington was the subject of ten customer complaints for alleged sales practice violations, including the following: